-As stated previously, the proposed project includes the construction of a 48.5 foot long, 18.5 foot high, timber bulkhead with two 22 foot long return walls ranging in height from 16.5 to 12.5 feet.
-The proposed bulkhead will be located 43 feet seaward of the Malibu Road right-of-way/property line and approximately 88 feet landward of the mean high tide line, depending on tidal conditions.
+As stated previously, the proposed project includes the construction of a 46 foot long, 16 foot high, bulkhead with two 24 foot long return walls.
+The proposed bulkhead will be located 29 feet seaward of the Malibu Road right-of-way/property line and approximately 48 feet landward of the mean high tide line, depending on tidal conditions.

 The Commission notes that interference by a shoreline protective device has a number of adverse effects on the dynamic shoreline system and the public's beach ownership interests.
 First, changes in the shoreline profile, particularly changes in the slope of the profile, which result from reduced beach width, alter the usable area under public ownership.
 A beach that rests either temporarily or permanently at a steeper angle than under natural conditions will have less horizontal distance between the mean low water and mean high water lines.
 This reduces the actual area of public property available for public use.
 The second effect on access is through a progressive loss of sand, as shore material is no longer available to nourish the bar.
 The lack of an effective bar can allow such high wave energy on the shoreline that materials may be lost far offshore where it is no longer available to nourish the beach.
-The effect that this has on the public is a loss of area between the mean high water line and the actual Third, shoreline protective devices such as revetments and bulkheads water. cumulatively affect public access by causing accelerated and increased erosion on adjacent public beaches.
+The effect that this has on the public is a loss of area between the mean high water line and the actual Third, shoreline protective devices such as revetments and bulkheads cumulatively affect public access by causing accelerated and increased erosion on adjacent public beaches.
 This effect may not become clear until such devices are constructed individually along a shoreline, eventually affecting the profile of a public beach.
 Fourth, if not sited as far landward as possible, in a location that insures that the revetment is only acted upon during severe storm events, beach scour during the winter season will be accelerated because there is less beach area to dissipate wave energy.
 Finally, revetments and bulkheads interfere directly with public access by their occupation of beach area that will not only be unavailable during high tide and severe storm events but also potentially throughout the winter season.